davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 In Nuxt, the `composables` and `utils` folders are imported automatically, at least at the [top-level](https://nuxt.com/docs/guide/directory-structure/composables#how-files-are-scanned).

 However, there is nothing _special_ about the naming (as in, there is [no enforcement](https://vuejs.org/guide/reusability/composables) of the files within) and you could (should!) add more-specifically named folders, whether-or-not you want them auto-imported.
 Don't just throw arbitrary code into these folders; if it's `/services`, `/stores` or additional `/config` give it a home to make the intended use _clear_.

+#### Configuring auto-imports

 To add additional folders, add them to the `imports.dirs` config, and decide how you want them scanned: